keithresar/ansibleallthethings-control-lessons/lessons/ansible_essentials_loops_variables.md

          state: restarted
 ```

-Before re-executing your playbook you will need to change the `httpd_port` to yet another value, maybe `82`.
+Before re-executing your playbook you will need to change the `httpd_port` to yet another value, maybe `83` (don't use 82 though as another service is listening on it).
 This is
 because the handler only fires when a change is made to the notifying task.

 If you are lost, below is a full dump of what our current file looks like.
 You can also see this same file at